aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/structured_types.rst

          AppPerformance Performance;
       };

-2. Modify the GAMDisplay to output the full structure.
+2. Modify ``GAMDisplay`` to output the full structured signal.

+Run the application:

 .. code-block:: bash